-These cartridges are very expensive and the costs will add up.
+These cartridges are costly, and the costs will add up.

 These blades are way cheaper.

 The best razors for acne are the least aggressive ones that don’t expose too much of the blade.
-Some examples include Weishi Safety Razor and the Merkur 34C.
-The latter has a 5 adjustable settings depending on how close you want your shave to be, obviously you’d to set it at the least aggressive setting.
+Some examples include the Weishi Safety Razor and the Merkur 34C.
+The latter has 5 adjustable settings depending on how close you want your shave to be; obviously, you’d to set it at the least aggressive setting.

-Here’s the bottom line, a dull blade will irritate the skin more because instead of cutting hair, it will tug and pull thus creating more friction.
-And since you’re working with a dull blade, you will tend to put more pressure which will create more friction – not good for acne.
+Here’s the bottom line, a dull blade will irritate the skin more because instead of cutting hair, it will tug and pull, thus creating more friction.
+And since you’re working with a dull blade, you will tend to put more pressure, which will generate more friction – not suitable for acne.

-If you have the habit of using day old towels to save on laundry costs, don’t do it.
-Old towels can be a breeding ground of bacteria than you can reintroduce to your face.
-Always use new towels that way you’ll be sure that there no bacteria that can make your acne worst.
+If you have the habit of using day-old towels to save on laundry costs, don’t do it.
+Old sheets can be a breeding ground of bacteria than you can reintroduce to your face.
+Always use new towels that way.
+You’ll be sure that there no bacteria that can make your acne worst.

 You can use an ordinary towel or use what barbers use – barber towels.
 There are lots of options in Amazon, depending on the quality and brand, it’ll range between $10 and $40++.

-To piggy back on what I said about using sharp blades, you must not put too much pressure when shaving.
-In fact, don’t use any pressure at all, use the weight of the razor to your advantage and let it glide smoothly on your face.
+To piggyback on what I said about using sharp blades, you must not put too much pressure when shaving.
+In fact, don’t use any force at all, use the weight of the razor to your advantage and let it glide smoothly on your face.

 If you have a severe case of acne, shaving over it may break the whitehead (that contains bacteria) and spread the puss on the exfoliated part of the face.

-Shaving not only cuts facial hair but dead skin cells and these contains bacteria.
+Shaving not only cuts facial hair but dead skin cells, and these contain bacteria.

-Make sure to rinse the razor often with hot running water so that bacteria from the razor doesn’t go on the exposed facial skin.
+Make sure to rinse the razor often with hot running water so that bacteria from the blade doesn’t go on the exposed facial skin.